Stacked-Org/stacked-docs/docs/basics-in-depth/viewmodels.md

 # What is a View Model?

-As we saw in previous chapters, a ViewModel is simply a Dart class that extends ChangeNotifier and is responsible for the presentation logic of the View, managing its state and performing actions for users as they interact with the View.
+As we saw in previous chapters, a ViewModel is simply a Dart class that extends `ChangeNotifier` and is responsible for the presentation logic of the View, managing its state and performing actions for users as they interact with the View.

 ## BaseViewModel

-This is a ChangeNotifier with busy state indication functionality.
-This allows you to set a busy state based on an object passed it.
-This will most likely be the properties on the extended ViewModel.
+The `default` ViewModel of the Stacked architecture with **busy state** and **error state** handling.
+Allows you to set either state based on an object passed to it, most likely a property on the extended ViewModel.
 It came from the need to have busy states for multiple values in the same ViewModels without relying on implicit state values.
-It also contains a helper function to indicate busy while a future is executing.
-This way we avoid having to call setBusy before and after every Future call.
+It also contains a helper function to indicate busy while a Future is running.
+This way we avoid having to call `setBusy` before and after each Future call.

 To use the BaseViewModel you can extend it and make use of the busy functionality as follows.